bamlab/dev-standards/react-native/update/upgrade-react-native.mo.md

 > **Example**: `moment.js`

 - Try to look for github issues on Google
-- Use another better architectured package (see [this amazing package](https://github.com/date-fns/date-fns)) or create your own.
+- Use another better architected package (see [this amazing package](https://github.com/date-fns/date-fns)) or create your own.

 ### Fix flow